|

 Carl Farmer |

-Very common on dry ground whether rocks, turf, bare soil, old dykes, especially in moorland areas.
-Flower diameter c 2.5-4.5 mm Skye ID: Leaves in whorls of 6-8, ending in a short point.
+Very common on acid ground whether rocks, turf, bare soil or old dykes, especially in moorland areas.
+Flower diameter c 2.5-4.5 mm ID: Leaves in whorls of 6-8, ending in a short point.
 Flowers white, with petals much longer than tube.
 Stems not rough.
 Compact mat-forming plant, not large and straggly.
-Other features: Can carpet areas of rocks or banks to make a white cushion effect when in flower.
+Other features: Can carpet areas of rocks or banks to give a white cushion effect when in flower.
 Leaves have foward-pointing prickles along edges.
 Anthers yellow when young (dark red in Marsh Bedstraw) Fruit without bristles, covered with pointed tubercles. |

 ![]() Photo ©